corvusfaber/aws-microsite/README.md

 ## Cleanup

-To destroy the infrastructure and avoid incurring charges, run:
+To destroy the infrastructure and avoid incurring charges, run :

 ```bash
 terraform destroy